OREO 16×20 Oil

 This is a copy of 1635 painting by Madrid artist Francisco de Zurbaran called the Agnes Dei.
 I was greatly moved when I saw this painting in a book and knew I had to paint it myself.
 But in the painting of it, I added two portraits of Jesus.
 What is interesting about this, is that you only see the sheep when looking at the painting, but once you see Jesus Christ, you can never look at it again and just see the sheep.
 In this way, the painting is a metaphor for how God sees us – once we accept Jesus as our Good Shepherd (John 10), then God always sees us through Jesus.
 And if our lives are changed by our belief, then people will not see just us anymore, but hopefully, Jesus too.
 The floor is made up of red boards to symbolize the shed blood of Christ, “Like a lamb that is led to the slaughter…” Isaiah 53:7.

 Interestingly, my version of this painting–pictured here–has been forged by Russian artists.

 I love doing these Indian Corn paintings.
 The painting can be hung horizontally or vertically, depending on decorating preferences.
 In the close up, note the detail – each kernel of corn is actually multiple layers of oil paint applied the way a watercolor is painted.

 If you would like an original Indian Corn painting, please let me know.
 I can customize the background and overall color scheme of the kernels – $12,450.

 MISSION SAN LUIS REY 24×30 Oil

 My first barn logo.
 The hardest part was standing on the ladders for long periods of time–feet ached.
-After the hunt, we would all stand in front of the barn for pictures.
-Before I painted the barn, we held a simple sign, as in photo below.
+After the morning duck hunt, we would all stand in front of the barn for pictures.
+Before I painted the barn, we held up a simple sign, as in photo below.
 Unfortunately, after the property was sold, the new owners painted their own logo over this one.

 PELICAN 48×48 Oil